BHCharlton/School_District_Analysis/README.md

     | % Passing Math | 73.48 | 73.46 |
     | % Passing Reading | 84.39 | 84.32 |
     | % Overall Passing | 62.86 | 62.78 |
-  * **Scores by School Size:** Thomas High School has a student population of 1,635, designating it a Medium-size school (1,000-2,000) on a three-tier distric grouping.
+  * **Scores by School Size:** Thomas High School has a student population of 1,635, designating it a Medium-size school (1,000-2,000) on a three-tier district grouping.
 No differentiable changes were observed:

     |  | Original Analysis | Adjusted Analysis |
     | --- | --- | --- |